CircuitVerse/Interactive-Book/docs/logic-design/binary-cubes.md

    1. Line
    * Circle
    * Triangle
-2. An Object with 2 variable is represented by which shape?
+2. Which shape is represented by an object having exactly 2 variables?
    1. Square
    * Circle
    * Triangle
-3. An Object with 3 variable is represented by which shape?
+3. Which shape is represented by an object having exactly 3 variables?
       1. Cube
       * Parallelogram
       * Sphere